 Spacious Keliana, Nanea, Naupaka, and Ohi’a residences are located within the Mauna Lani’s exclusive Laule’a community and each feature private pools, resort access, and stunning ocean, mountain, or golf course views.

 The Big Island offers something to entice everyone: world-class dining, scuba diving, hiking a volcano, exploring a rainforest or a champagne sail at sunset.
 Between the snow-capped hills and hardened lava fields are stretches of pristine white- and black-sand beaches, as well as clear blue water with rich coral and marine life.
 On the revered Kohala Coast, the many micro-climates of the Big Island give way to bright sun.

-Why hike when you can kayak to Captain Cook's Monument?
-Kayakers cross Kealakekua Bay, where dolphins will greet you in one of the world's most pristine snorkel and dive areas.
+Paddle across Kealakekua Bay to Captain Cook's Monument, where dolphins will greet you in one of the world's most pristine snorkel and dive areas.
 Bring your snorkel gear for the calm waters on the other side.

 The Kohala Coast resides on the sun-kissed western side of the Big Island, where high temperatures hover between 80 and 85 degrees Fahrenheit, and lows fall to around 70 degrees.
-Save for the occasional drizzle of rain, the sun shines almost daily, making it an ideal base for snorkeling, sipping tropical cocktails along the waterfront and frolicking on the beach.
+Save for the occasional drizzle of rain, the sun shines almost daily, making it an ideal spot for snorkeling, sipping tropical cocktails along the waterfront, and frolicking on the beach.